dwp/vault-infrastructure/README.md

     * variables.tf - Contains all required Variable definitions for Terraform
     * output.tf - Contains all output definitions for Terraform
 * Apart of the above, folders will sub-folders and tf files which contains terraform resource or module definitions and files for the Infrastructure
-* On the Base folder , we have common.tfvars and terraform.tfvars which contains values to all variables and terraform.tfvars containing the Terragrunt definition
+* On the Base folder , we have common.tfvars and terraform.tfvars which contains values to all variables and terraform.tfvars containing the Terragrunt definition.

-The terragrunt dependencies are created in the same order as defined above
+Terragrunt dependencies are created in the order defined above.

 ## How to Run this code